 - Ability to test and troubleshoot electric motors, contactor, VFD, rectifier, encoder, hydraulics, thyristor, power quality, slip ring, power supply, PLC, SCADA, fuse, circuit breaker, LVRT, capacitor, grounding and bonding, fiberglass blades, gears and bearings

-At Ecotech Institute, our program is designed to prepare students to become a senior wind technician within one to two years with an associate's degree in wind energy technology.
-For someone without this training and degree, it may take four to 10 years to become a senior-level wind technician.
+At Ecotech Institute, our program is designed to prepare students to become a senior wind technician within one to two years with an diploma in wind energy technology.
+For someone without this training and diploma, it may take four to 10 years to become a senior-level wind technician.